Melody Belle: 2016/2017: Two-Year-Old Season

 Melody Belle made a successful start to her racing career, winning her debut at Ruakaka Racecourse in October 2016 under jockey Cameron Lammas.
 In her next two races, she came third at Trentham Racecourse on 3 December under Cameron Lammas, then changed to jockey Michael McNab and came eighth at Ellerslie Racecourse on 14 January 2017.

 Ridden by Opie Bosson for the first time, Melody Belle rebounded to win the prestigious Two-Year-Old Karaka Million at Ellerslie Racecourse on 29 January.

 She missed the Group One Sistema Stakes because of injury, and was pointed to the Group 1 $225,000 Manawatu Sires Produce Stakes (1400m) at Awapuni Racecourse on 1 March.
 Ridden by Michael McNab again, she won the Manawatu Sires Produce which made her one of the top two-year-old fillies.

 She went to Australia and trialed ahead of her next start, the Group 2 $250,000 Brisbane Sires Produce Stakes at Eagle Farm Racecourse on 27 May.
-She was ridden by Opie Bosson and won by four lengths.
+She was ridden by Bosson and won by four lengths.
 Winning the Manawatu Sires Produce Stakes and the Brisbane Sires Produce was a rare feat for a New Zealand-trained horse, and she had won almost twenty times her $57,500 purchase price.

-She finished her two-year-old season with a tenth place in the J.J.
-Atkins Stakes at Eagle Farm Racecourse, where she was ridden by Damian Lane.
+She finished her two-year-old season on 10 June with a tenth place in the J.J.
+Atkins Stakes at Doomben, where she was ridden by Damian Lane.
 Melody Belle was named Champion Two-Year-Old for the 2016/2017 season.

 2017/2018: Three-Year-Old Season

 Melody Belle was spelled 182 days before her next start on 9 December 2017, now as a three-year-old.
 Ridden by Michael McNab, she came third in a handicap at Ellerslie Racecourse.
 She then came sixth in the Railway Stakes, a prestigious sprint at Ellerslie on 1 January 2018, ridden by Michael McNab.

 She then ran in the Group 3 $70,000 Mongolian Khan Trophy, again at Ellerslie Racecourse, which she won by 3.5 lengths under Opie Bosson in her only win as a three-year-old.

-She went to Randwick Racecourse in Australia for her final two starts of the season, a fifth place finish in the Light Fingers Stakes on 17 February under Rory Hutchings, and a ninth place finish in the Surround Stakes on 3 March under Hugh Bowman.
+She went to Randwick Racecourse in Australia for her final two starts of the season, a fifth-place finish in the Light Fingers Stakes on 17 February under Rory Hutchings, and a ninth-place finish in the Surround Stakes on 3 March under Hugh Bowman.